jtcriswell/Pudding/README.md

 code found in Appendix B of John Criswell's dissertation.
 It includes finished versions of the four primary CFI theorems from the original KCoFI paper (Theorems cfisafe, NXText, Transcfisafe, and TranNXText).
-Additionally, it contains some proofs for the Virtual Ghost system (in VG.v) as well as some incomplete theorems for proving a tighter control-flow integrity theorem for KCoFI (namely Theorems cfisafe2 and Transcfisafe2).
+Additionally, it contains some proofs for the Virtual Ghost system (in VG.v).

 The primary theorems are in SVAOS.v and Multi.v.